Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 Disadvantages:

-- AASB 16 means the balance sheet benefit is largely eliminated for reporting entities
+- AASB 16 has largely eliminated the balance sheet benefit for reporting entities

 - Condition and kilometre restrictions can generate unexpected end-of-term charges